BMW Art Cars

 A.R.
 Penck | Germany

 A.R.
 Penck was born Ralf Winkler in Dresden in 1939.
 It was here that paintings by this autodidactic artist were exhibited for the first time in 1956.
 In the following period Penck was intensely concerned with the works of Picasso, Rembrandt and prehistoric cave paintings.
-The influence of the latter led to the first appearance of his now famous “stick men” in 1960.
-His interest in mathematics, cybernetics and theoretical physics extended his visual language into “world pictures.”

 In 1966 Penck was refused membership in the Visual Arts Association in the former German Democratic Republic.
 This was part of a development which led to his expatriation from the GDR in 1980.
 He settled in the Federal Republic of Germany, where his works had already been exhibited since 1969 and where he had first achieved international recognition.